 Vultan has gone on to become arguably Brian Blessed’s most iconic role.
-Apparently the Queen herself is a fan of Flash Gordon and when she met Brian Blessed she even asked him to perform Vultans most iconic line “Gordon’s alive”.
+Apparently the Queen herself is a fan of Flash Gordon and when she met Brian Blessed, she even asked him to perform Vultans most iconic line “Gordon’s alive”.

-Still despite having the advantage of Brian Blessed I am still going to go with the Treens as I feel they are more important in the history of science fiction.
+Still despite having the advantage of Brian Blessed, I am still going to go with the Treens as I feel they are more important in the history of science fiction.

-Its not just simply because they inspired the likes of the Daleks the Treens I think were really the first aliens who had a vast empire.
+Its not just simply because they inspired the likes of the Daleks, the Treens I think were really the first aliens who had a vast empire.
 They didn’t simply rule over one planet, and they weren’t simply invaders like the Martians in War of the Worlds whose life and society we knew nothing about.

-They were a full fleshed out society of alien invaders and in this respect were really the forebears of not only the likes of the Daleks but the Klingons too.
+They were a full fleshed out society of alien invaders and in this respect were really the forebears of not only the likes of the Daleks, but the Klingons too.

-Thus I am giving this one also to Dare.
+Therefore I am giving this one also to Dare.